hazelcast/hazelcast-reference-manual/src/WhatsNew/Fixes.md

 The following are the issues solved for Hazelcast 3.6 release.

+- There is a growth in heap usage caused by a memory leak in the following scenario: A node in the cluster regularly creates maps and puts entries into it, again in regular intervals.
+Another node removes the entries minutes after they were put, and if the map is empty, it destroys the map. <a href="https://github.com/hazelcast/hazelcast/issues/6317" target="_blank">[6317]</a>
+- Currently, there is an `EntryEvictedListener` that is notified both for expiration and eviction events.
+There should be a separate listener for expired entries: eviction happens due to size constraints, and expiry is once the entry has expired. <a href="https://github.com/hazelcast/hazelcast/issues/6311" target="_blank">[6311]</a>
 - `InvocationFuture`s async calls do not detect the lost operations. <a href="https://github.com/hazelcast/hazelcast/issues/6250" target="_blank">[6250]</a>
 -  When the method `setBooleanAttribute` of the class `Member` is run, Null Pointer Exception is occurred on `STDOUT`.
 The problem is in the method `sendMemberAttributeEvent` of the class `ClusterServiceImpl`. <a href="https://github.com/hazelcast/hazelcast/issues/6223" target="_blank">[6223]</a>
 - `IOBalancer` keeps references of all the socket reader/writers but when destroying the connection, they release the references for only the ones which has endpoints.
 This causes a memory leak. <a href="https://github.com/hazelcast/hazelcast/issues/6199" target="_blank">[6199]</a>